 Gradient: It doesn’t matter – you will be on an e-bike!
 The climb up Twist Creek Road is steep but the E-MTBs eat it up.
 The key to this ride is not running your battery low too quickly.
 Your guide will give you some pointers on how to manage your battery life.

 The ride starts at the Old Beechworth Gaol and quickly has you climbing out of Beechworth towards the forests between Beechworth and Yackandandah.
 The ride has a considerable amount of climbing and you will notice subtle changes in the terrain and flora as you climb and descend at different points of the ride.

-With Yackandandah at the half way point you can stop and have a good look around this awesome little town and grab something to eat and drink at any of the cafés or bakeries before tackling the second half of the ride.
+With Yackandandah at the half way point we’ll stop and have a wander around this awesome little town and grab something to eat and drink before tackling the return half of the ride.

 You will be glad you are on an e-bike as you meander up the picturesque valley along Twist Creek Road and you will be REALLY glad you are on an e-bike as the road gets steeper and steeper.

-The final part of Yack and Back rolls along the top of a ridgeline before a rollicking descent back into Beechworth which is a perfect end to this ride – pizza and drinks at Bridge Road Brewers.
+The final part of Yack and Back rolls along the top of a ridgeline before a rollicking descent back into Beechworth and the perfect end to this ride – pizza and drinks at Bridge Road Brewers.

 This ride is only available with a Ride Republic guide.
-The forest area between the two towns can be confusing due to the plantation trees, the density of the plantings, and the poor road signposting.
+The forest area between the two towns can be confusing due to the plantation trees, the density of the plantings, and the random road signposting.
 Your guide prevents you from getting lost and is there to provide you with reassuring support in the remote areas.
 (Also, with a guide you might also get to go some other spots only the locals know about.
 Shhh!)

 - A coffee, tea or cold drink before the ride from the Old Beechworth Gaol Cafe